andyzhp234/Stable-e-commerce/README.md

 ## Potential Improvements

-- Adding Refresh Token For Better User Experiences
+- Adding Refresh Token for Better User Experiences
 - Use Redis for cache
 - Use Elasticsearch for product search
 - Deploy to Aws
 - Use Nginx and Docker
+- Consider Load Balancer
 - User Authentication using Google / Facebook / OAuth

 ## What I Learned

 - JWT vs Session (cookies)
-- Stripe as Payment Gateways
+- How to use Stripe as Payment Gateways
-- AWS Services
+- AWS Services such as S3 and Cloud Front
 - CDN
 - Sass